adnanshah2288/Diabetes-Predictor/README.md

 blood_glucose_level (Fasting blood sugar level)

 **Note**
       Copy all files.
-Upload on your code Enviroment (vc_code...etc?) and open Test File it will already have a seted function.
+Upload on your code Enviroment (vs_code...etc?)
+      And open Test File it have already seted function for test.